Back to Blog

 Where it falls short:

-• Desktop browser only: No mobile app.
+• Desktop browser only: No mobile app for editing.
 You can use your phone as a wireless camera, but editing happens on desktop.

 2. Descript